CleverTap/clevertap-cordova/README.md

     <preference name="AndroidXEnabled" value="true" />
 ```

-Also ensure that your app supports `cordova-android@9.0.0` and above
+Also ensure that your app supports `cordova-android@9.0.0` or above

 ### 2️⃣ Set up and register for push notifications and deep links